 Immediately after crossing the bridge take the footpath on the left.
 There is a useful tourist information map board here.
 The Breadwalk path continues for about a mile up and over Whitcliffe along the line of the river.
 It is here you will get the famous view of Ludlow Castle and town.
 At the other end the footpath re-joins the road near Ludford Bridge; The Charlton Arms is right by the river if you need a well-earned drink.
 Follow the road over the Ludford Bridge, up Broad Street and under Ludlow’s sole surviving medieval town gate.
 You are now back in the centre.
 From here you can either turn left and follow the old medieval town walls, or continue up the hill in Broad Street.

 This route is probably unsuitable for prams and wheel chairs, due to the steps on the Breadwalk part of the walk.
 As an alternative you can follow the road which climbs to the top of Whitcliffe, turn left at the junction and follow the road back to Ludlow.
-This route does go up a very steep hill, be warned!
+This route does go up a steep.

 No visitor to Ludlow should miss out on this short but wonderful walk.
 From the entrance to the castle, turn left and walk through the Castle gardens around the Castle wall.
 Follow the footpath through the gardens, under the arch through a small public section of Ludlow Castle, continue along the footpath until you come to a fork, turn left downhill.
 You will come to a road (The Linney).
 On the opposite side of the road, just a few yards to the left are the Millennium Green.
 This is a favourite for visitors and locals.
 Ideal for a picnic, sitting on a bench watching the river amble by or feeding the ever hungry ducks.
 There is a small licenced café here if you need a refreshment break.

 Head back the way you came from the footpath but continue along the road.
-You will walk past Mr Underhills one of Ludlow’s Michelin starred restaurants.
-The Linney public park is on the left, continue up the hill until you come to a path way on the right handside (you will see some metal railings.
+The Linney public park is on the left, continue up the hill until you come to a path way on the right handside (you will see some metal railings).
 Walk up here, bear left where the path splits and this will take you back to the starting point underneath the castle walls.

 Approx 2 hours.
 Easy.

 The lane starts just over Dinham Bridge and provides a quiet, straightforward walk in the countryside.
 You can take a detour over fields, just before you reach the Cliffe Hotel, along a footpath which re-joins Halton Lane just past the farm complex.
 As the lane approaches Oakley Park, the trees become more mature and stately, giving a semi-formal parkland feel to the countryside.
 In the settlement of Bromfield there are some charming old buildings, including an old mill and church.
-Get some refreshments at The Clive before heading back to town either along the bridleway (which is quite noisy along the A49) or back the way you came, for another look at those trees!
+Get some refreshments at The Clive before heading back to town either along the bridleway which runs parallel with the A49 and then across some fields to Burway Lane or back the way you came, for another look at those trees.

 2 Hours.
 Moderate